christiancesar/gobarber-backend/docs/ServerUp Aws .md

   ```

 # Configure Ngix

-Probably need to run the command as `sudo su`
+Probably need to run the command as `sudo su` to do etiting files `nginx`
 - Run:

   ```bash